 Good Friday has always been the most confusing ‘holiday.’
 While the stock market is closed and has been every year except for two years since 1889, the post office, banks, and in all but 11 states schools are open as usual.
 Easter is a holiday that is observed, but for the kids in school that wished they were at home on Friday Easter Sunday does not provide a day off, thus in their minds, Friday is not a holiday.
 Apparently, in the good old USA, Good Friday is not so good.

 I asked my Catholic Mom why Good Friday was not a holiday (Ohio is not one of the 11 states); ‘because Jesus died on Friday and it was a sad day, Easter is the important day to remember.’
 But Mom, we don’t get a day off for Easter, why don’t they just give us Friday off, so we don’t have to go to school?
 ‘So you can suffer with Jesus!
 Now shut up and get out the door before you miss the bus.’
-That is all I needed to know.
+According to my Mother, who seldom got irritated or mad, that is all I needed to know!

 In researching the topic of why Good Friday or Easter are not considered one of the ten ‘official federal holidays‘ the most common answer is congressional leaders sought to keep a separation of church and state in place.
 Some say because Easter was on a Sunday, there was no sense in making it a federal holiday as it was always on a Sunday.
 This seems like a logical explanation, but that does not explain why Christmas is a federal holiday.
 Nor does it explain the fact holidays like July 4th that could fall on a Sunday would roll over to the Monday.